Kōrero: Epidemics

 Causes of death, Christchurch, 1875–1910 (3 o 3)

-This graph shows how improvements in sewage treatment impacted on public health in Christchurch.
-Before the installation of a sewer system, the city council abolished cesspits and switched to a nightsoil-collection system, which took human waste away from housing areas.
+This graph shows how improvements in sewage treatment improved public health in Christchurch.
+Before the installation of a sewerage system, the city council abolished cesspits and switched to nightsoil collection, which removed human waste from housing areas.
 This had an immediate impact on death rates from infectious diseases associated with human waste, such as typhoid.
-Completion of a sewer system in the city in 1882 hastened the decline of these diseases.
+The completion of a sewerage system in the city in 1882 hastened the decline of these diseases.

 Te whakamahi i tēnei tūemi